 While signing the contract with your roofing contractor.
 You will be asked about payment for the project.
 Is there a mortgage on the house that needs to be addressed?
 Your roofing contractor will need to know if you have already gotten the claims check endorsed or if you need help with the process.
 The roofing client mortgage check process can be tricky, get professional help with this process.

 If you need help getting the insurance claims check endorsed, the following are current procedures that hold true for most mortgage companies:

-The process from filing an insurance claim on your roof, through the mortgage check procedures and be a long and stressful one.
-Lean on Roof Crafters for professional help.
-At Roof Crafters we have done thousands of insurance claims on roofs as well as other parts of homes.
+The process of filing an insurance claim on your roof, through the mortgage check procedures and be a long and stressful one.
+Lean on Louisiana Roof Crafters for professional help.
+At Louisiana Roof Crafters, we have done thousands of insurance claims on roofs as well as other parts of homes.